Chocobozzz/PeerTube/ARCHITECTURE.md

 ### Actions on a pod
   * A pod is a tracker (websocket) which is responsible for all the video uploaded in it
   * A pod has different user accounts that can upload videos
-  * All pods have an index of all videos of the network (name, origin pod url, small description, uploader username, magnetUri).
-For example, a test with 1000000 of videos with only alphanum characters and the following lengths: name = 50, username = 50, url = 25, description = 250 has a mongodb size of ~ 1GB.
+  * All pods have an index of all videos of the network (name, origin pod url, small description, uploader username, magnet Uri, thumbnail name, created date and the thumbnail file).
+For example, a test with 1000000 of videos with only alphanum characters and the following lengths: name = 50, author = 50, url = 25, description = 250, magnerUri = 200, thumbnail name = 50 has a mongodb size of ~ 4GB.
+To this, we add 1 000 000 thumbnails of 5-15 KB so 15GB maximum
   * After having uploaded a video, the server seeds it, adds the meta data in its database and makes a secure request to all of its friends
   * If an user wants to watch a video, he asks its pod the magnetUri and the frontend adds the torrent (with webtorrent), creates the video tag and streams the file into it
   * An user watching a video seeds it too (bittorent) so another user who is watching the same video can get the data from the origin server and the user 1 (etc)